Beyond Semantic Understanding: Preserving Collaborative Frequency Components in LLM-based Recommendation: Introduction

 \section{Introduction}

 Large Language Models, when used as recommenders, offer a novel perspective compared to traditional models that primarily focus on fitting user-item interaction data ~\cite{fan2023recommender, wu2023survey, liu2023pre}.
 Recent advances have demonstrated that LLMs can effectively leverage their pre-trained knowledge to address long-standing challenges in recommendation systems, including cold-start problems, cross-domain transfer, and explainability~\cite{zhao2023survey, zhai2024actions, wang2025oagir}.
-This evolution has sparked extensive research into various paradigms for incorporating LLMs into recommendation pipelines, from zero-shot ranking to sophisticated embedding fusion strategies.

-The exploration of LLM-based recommendation has evolved through distinct phases, each addressing different aspects of the integration challenge.
-Initial approaches focus primarily on leveraging LLMs' semantic understanding through pure text-based methods, treating items as textual descriptions and framing recommendation as a language generation task~\cite{geng2022recommendation, bao2023tallrec}.
-However, recent studies have revealed that while semantic information captures item attributes and content features, it alone cannot fully capture the collaborative patterns essential for effective recommendation~\cite{liao2024llara, wei2024llmrec, ren2025llmcf}.
-This realization has led to a new generation of hybrid approaches combining semantic understanding with collaborative signals.
-Advanced frameworks now integrate pre-trained ID embeddings with textual representations, demonstrating significant performance improvements~\cite{wang2025oagir, yuan2025cilo,liu2025tmf,chen2025tler, he2025llm2reclargelanguagemodels}.
-These developments underscore a critical insight: the most effective LLM-based recommender systems are those that successfully balance semantic understanding with collaborative information preservation.
+LLM-based recommendation has evolved from pure text-based methods~\cite{geng2022recommendation, bao2023tallrec} to hybrid approaches combining semantic understanding with collaborative signals~\cite{wang2025oagir, yuan2025cilo, liu2025tmf, chen2025tler, he2025llm2reclargelanguagemodels}, as semantics alone cannot capture the collaborative patterns essential for recommendation~\cite{liao2024llara, wei2024llmrec, ren2025llmcf}.
+The most effective systems successfully balance both.